 Introduction to Economics in the Rear-view Mirror

-With this blog, Economics in the Rear-view Mirror (celebrated its first anniversary on May 8, 2016), I am sharing a growing selection (here is the list of 441 artifacts thus far) of historical material I have gathered in my project devoted to the evolution of the undergraduate and graduate teaching of economics in the United States from the 1880s through the 1950s.
-Thanks to an inaugural research grant from the Institute for New Economic Thinking (INET), I have spent significant time in the Harvard, Columbia, Chicago, and Yale archives as well as in the Hoover Institution Archive and at the Duke University Economists’ Papers Project.
+With this blog, Economics in the Rear-View Mirror (second anniversary celebrated on May 8, 2017), I am sharing a growing selection (here is the list of 570 artifacts thus far) of historical material I have gathered in my project devoted to the evolution of the undergraduate and graduate teaching of economics in the United States from the 1880s through the 1950s.
+Thanks to an inaugural research grant from the Institute for New Economic Thinking (INET), I have spent significant time in the Harvard, Columbia, Chicago, and Yale archives as well as in the Hoover Institution Archive and at the Duke University Economists’ Papers Archive.
 More recently I also visited the John F. Kennedy Presidential Library, the Johns Hopkins University Archives, and the Library of Congress.
 I do hope that the material provided here helps the academic community of historians of economics, practicing or in-training.
 Down the road, I also hope to attract student volunteers for a collaborative, crowdsourced project to digitalize economics course notes from generations of past economists.

 A special service for visitors interested in scans of early editions of important earlier works in economics: a link to “my” Economics Rare Book Reading Room.
 It is a collection in-progress, so worth returning to from time to time.